-Foster carers across the NFA Fostering Family are known for going the extra mile when considering the needs of children in their care.
+Foster carers across the National Fostering Group are known for going the extra mile when considering the needs of children in their care.

 Edward is a National Fostering Agency carer based in Totnes, Devon, who has been a respite carer alongside wife Maz since 2017.
 He has quite literally gone the extra mile and several more, after completing Devon’s Two Moors Way trek.

 The 120-mile coast-to-coast trip takes in the picturesque moorland landscapes of Dartmoor and Exmoor, the latter of which covers an area of Somerset.
 Edward took only six days to finish the entire journey while raising over £1000 and counting for Prostate Cancer UK.

 We caught up with Edward to find out more about his latest adventure…

 “I’ve been a keen moorland walker for 30 years or more and a real lover of Dartmoor.
 I’ve always been interested in doing some of the long distance footpaths in England and Wales”, Edward explained.’

 ‘I’d had my eye on doing the Two Moors Way for a long time and actually talked about doing it for around three years until I thought, ‘I just need to go and do this!’’.

 “I’m a teacher by trade, so I set aside a week at the start of August once the schools had broken up to do the Two Moors Way’.